Continuity of Lyapunov Exponents for Cocycles with Invariant Holonomies: Introduction

 for every non-zero $v\in E^i_{x}$ and $1\leq i \leq k$.

 Lyapunov exponents arrive naturally in the study smooth dynamics.
-Indeed, given a diffeomorphism of a manifold and preserving a probability measure, the natural cocycle associated to the system is given by the derivative.
+Indeed, given a diffeomorphism of a manifold that preserves a probability measure, the derivative determines a natural cocycle associated to the system.
 The corresponding Lyapunov exponents play a central role in the modern study of dynamical systems.
 For instance, given a $C^2$ diffeomorphism preserving a measure with negative exponents, Pesin constructed stable manifolds through almost every point \cite{MR0458490}.
 Moreover, Lyapunov exponents are deeply connected with the entropy of smooth dynamical systems and the geometry of measure as shown by the entropy formulas of Ruelle \cite{MR516310}, Pesin \cite{MR0466791}, and Ledrappier--Young \cite{MR819556,MR819557}.

 In the present paper, we are interested in the continuity properties of Lyapunov exponents as one varies the cocycle and the underlying measure while keeping the base dynamics constant.
-Our base dyanmics will be a subshift of finite type or, more generally, a hyperbolic set and our measures will always be take to be be measures admitting a local product structure.
+Our base dyanmics will be a subshift of finite type or, more generally, a hyperbolic set and our measures will always be taken to be measures admitting a local product structure.
 As a corollary of our main result, we obtain continuity of Lyapunov exponents for fiber-bunched cocycles in the space of H\"older continuous cocycles, giving an affirmative answer to a conjecture \cite[Conjecture 10.12]{V2} of Viana (see Sections \ref{sec:definitions} and \ref{sec: cor} for precise definitions and statements):

 \begin{theorem} Lyapunov exponents vary continuously restricted to the subset of fiber-bunched elements $A\colon M\rightarrow GL(2,\mathbb{R})$ of the space $H^r(M)$. \end{theorem}